woj-mark/clearscore-backend-homework/README.md

 The HTTP layer exposes the `/creditCards` endpoint (defined in `CardscoresRoutes` module) which consumes user's inputs sent via HTTP POST request in JSON format and returns the the aggregated data from partner APIs.

 ### Service Layer
 The service layer contains the `CardScoreService` which implements the business logic.
 It obtains the parsed user requests' object entities obtained via `CardscoresRoutes`.
 It consequently uses the data parsed from user requests to generate and send two HTTP POST requests to the partner HTTP APIs  (using http4s Ember client).
-It subsequently parses the responses from the partner APIs from the obtained JSON format into user response object entities.
-Finally, it computes the sorting scores for the obtained response object entities and builds custom response which returned to the user via '/creditCards' endpoint.
+It  parses the responses from the partner APIs from the JSON into user response object entities.
+Finally, it computes the sorting scores for the response object entities and builds custom response which returned to the user via '/creditCards' endpoint.

 ## Endpoints